nmalinowski/UPS-WorldShip-Dimension-Selector/README.txt

 ------------------------------------------------------------------------------------------
-UPS WorldShip® is a registered trademark of United Parcel Service of America, Inc. All Rights Reserved.
+UPS WorldShipÂ® is a registered trademark of United Parcel Service of America, Inc. All Rights Reserved.
 This program and its creator, and company thereof are in no way affiliated with United Parcel Service of America, Inc.